tngrssl/pastis/README.md

 PASTIS was originally written by Tangi Roussel.
 If you are using PASTIS or part of it in your work, please cite the original paper:

 Respiratory-triggered quantitative MR spectroscopy of the human cervical spinal cord at 7 T.
-Roussel T, Le Fur Y, Guye M, Viout P, Ranjeva JP and Callot V (accepted)
+Roussel T, Le Fur Y, Guye M, Viout P, Ranjeva JP and Callot V. Magn Reson Med.
+2022 https://doi.org/10.1002/mrm.29182

 ## Features